 Bradford High School

-- Bradford High School's student population of 239 students has stayed relatively flat over five school years.
+- Bradford High School's student population of 244 students has grown by 12% over five school years.

 |Grades Offered||Grades 7-12|